5 Ways To Teach Tens and Ones In First Grade

 5. Use Daily Place Value Practice Pages

-I think one of the best ways to help your students succeed in grasping the concept of tens and ones is to practice daily!
-As much as morning work is part of our daily routine, we also work on place value activities as part of our daily routine.
+One of the best ways to help your students succeed in grasping the concept of tens and ones is to practice daily!
+As much as morning work is part of our daily routine, we also work on place value activities day in and day out.
 In my classroom, I use worksheets that follow the same general outline each day and build upon each other.
+This predictability means that students can eventually be fully independent with them.

 Daily worksheets like these Daily Place Value worksheets give your students valuable tens and ones practice every day of the week.